How to Make Coconut Milk (Best Method + No-Strain Option)

 Notes

-- Salt: If using sweetener, add a dash of salt (I use Real Salt).
+- Salt: If using sweetener, add a dash of salt.

 Nutritional information is provided as a courtesy and is merely an approximation.
 Optional ingredients are not included and when there is an alternative, the primary ingredient is typically used.
 We cannot guarantee the accuracy of the nutritional information given for any recipe on this site.
 Erythritol carbs are not included in carb counts since they have been shown not to impact blood sugar.
 Net carbs are the total carbs minus fiber.

 - Powdered Egg Replacer – Great for all your baking needs.
-Compare to Ener-G.
+Comparable to store-bought egg replacers.

-- Powdered Sugar Substitute – Works just like “the real thing”.
-Keto option!
+- Powdered Sugar Substitute – Works just like the real thing.

-- Homemade Rice Milk – So simple and inexpensive to make!
+- Homemade Rice Milk – So simple and budget-friendly.

 - Homemade Coconut Butter – So simple and so frugal!

-- Homemade Taco Seasoning – Tastes better than the packets.
+- Homemade Taco Seasoning – Tastes better than store-bought packets.

 Have you ever made Homemade Coconut Milk?